Culture of Polynesia: Development in isolation: (c. 700–1595)

-European contact and colonization, until World War II (1595 to 1945)
+European contact and colonization, until World War II (1595–1945)

 The first Polynesian islands visited by European explorers were the Marquesas Islands, first discovered by Europeans when the Spanish navigator, Álvaro de Mendaña de Neira, found the islands in 1595.

 Because of the paucity of mineral or gemological resources, the exploration of Polynesia by European navigators (whose primary interest was economic), was of little more than passing interest.
-The great navigator Captain James Cook was the first to attempt to explore as much of Polynesia as possible.
+The English navigator, James Cook, was the first to attempt to explore as much of Polynesia as possible.

 Following the initial European contacts with Polynesia, a great number of changes occurred within Polynesian culture, mostly as a result of colonization by European powers, the introduction of a large number of alien diseases to which the Polynesians had no immunity, slaving ventures to supply plantations in South America, and an influx of Christian missionaries.

 By the early 20th century, almost all of Polynesia was colonized or occupied to various degrees by Western colonial powers, as follows: